-Beyond ‘Good Catholic Girls’: Exploring the Role of Statutory RSE in Young Women’s Constructions of Sexual Agency in Catholic Schools.
+Beyond 'Good Catholic Girls': Exploring young women’s lived experiences of statutory RSE in English Catholic Schools.

-Supervisors: Dr Shelley Budgeon & Dr Sarah Hall
+Supervisors: Dr Sophie King-Hill and Dr Sarah Hall

 - BA (Hons) Philosophy, Religion and Ethics (University of Birmingham)